 }

 The evaluation pipeline consists of steps, each referred to as a “report column”.
-To configure these steps, you will need to make POST requests to add each desired step to your pipeline.
+Configure these by making POST requests to /report-columns for each desired step.

 {